noskovalina/noskovalina/README.md

 This project implements a text decoder based on the MCMC algorithm (Markov Chain Monte Carlo).

+### <a href="https://github.com/noskovalina/MNIST_Digit_Recognition/blob/main/MNIST%20Digit%20Recognition.ipynb">MNIST Digit Recognition</a>
+In this project, an image classification algorithm was written using singular value decomposition and SVM.

 <!--
 **noskovalina/noskovalina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.